Five minutes to eight.

 There is something else that broke my heart, something that people of color face daily.
 Hirabayashi was American, and spent his entire sentence trying to prove that simple fact.
 It is not an issue that German or Irish Americans face, to name a few, but if your skin is browner than brown, you are constantly in a fight to prove that you belong.
 You notice the heartbreak on de la Fuente’s face as he makes that discovery on behalf of Hirabayashi.
 It can’t happen to me, because I’m American, right?

-Here is a plain truth to be held – after living a life of honor which ended in his 93rd year of life, Gordon Hirabayashi died a hero.
+Here is a plain truth to be held – after living a life of honor which ended in his 93rd year, Gordon Hirabayashi died a hero.

 An American hero.